Skip to main content

 To configure the Google Tag Manager integration:

-1. From your Google Tag Manager console, obtain your container ID and, if desired, auth token.
-For details, see Add a new container.
+1. From your Google Tag Manager console, copy the container ID and, if needed, the auth token for your target environment.

 2. Click > Admin > Sites & Settings > Sites > Global.